ogecko/alpaca-benro-polaris/docs/nina.md

 ### Telescope Control
 The Benro Polaris can be controlled from the Equipment/Mount tab as well as the Image tab in Nina.
 To enable Telescope Control from the Image tab you will need to install the `Scope Control` plugin.

-This plugin provides the ability to MoveAxis, Stop/Stop Tracking, Park/UnPark, Slew to RA/Dec, Slew to Alt/Az, Abort Slew.
+This plugin provides the ability to MoveAxis, Control Rate, Stop/Stop Tracking, Park/UnPark, Slew to RA/Dec, Slew to Alt/Az, Abort Slew.
 It also adds two new views to visualise the current position of the Benro Polaris (a) top down view called `Azimulth Chart` and (b) Side View called `Altitude Chart`.
 These views can be enhanced to show where obstructions are located at your site with the `Horizon Creator` plug-in.

 ### Customising Settings
 The options tab includes a set of sub-tabs.
 On the Imaging sub-tab you to customize the directory where all the images will be saved.
 There is also a flexible approach to changing the naming convention of the images.
 You can capture additional metadata into a set of csv files using a plug-in called Session Metadata.
 Finally, you can copy images directly from the storage location to anywhere on your network.
 No more ejecting SD cards.